 That wouldn’t fly.

-E-A-T is one of Google’s tools to ensure this doesn’t happen.
-Google has a social responsibility to surface pages that provide readers with accurate and useful information.
+E-E-A-T is one of Google’s tools to ensure this doesn’t happen.
+Google has a social responsibility to surface pages that provide readers with accurate and valuable information.

 In Google’s 2019 white paper titled “How Google Fights Disinformation,” it specifies, “We have an important responsibility to our users and to the societies in which we operate to curb the efforts of those who aim to propagate false information on our platforms.”

 People often make life-altering decisions based on what they read online, so surfacing content that fails to meet E-E-A-T criteria could pose a risk to people and their communities.
 This would damage the trustworthiness of Google itself and potentially the communities it serves.

 This holds especially true for topics that inform important decisions, which brings us back to YMYL.

 “Your Money or Your Life,” or YMYL, is a classification Google uses for content that can directly impact users’ financial well-being, physical and mental health, safety and happiness.

 So how does E-E-A-T come into play here?

 According to Google, “We have very high Page Quality rating standards for YMYL pages because low-quality YMYL pages could negatively impact a person’s happiness, health, financial stability, or safety.”

 Essentially, Google holds YMYL pages to the highest level of scrutiny regarding E-E-A-T because this content can directly impact its users’ lives.